Skip to main content

 Which company has more employees?

-Hasura has approximately 200-500 employees, while Cursor has approximately 50.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Hasura has about 200-500 employees; Cursor has about 50.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Hasura and Cursor competitors?